alekdavis/ConfigFile/README.md

 The non-root `_meta` elements are optional and can be used for improved readability.
 For example, they may include parameter descriptions, special instructions, default values, supported value sets, and so on.
 As long as they do not break the parser, feel free to use them at your convinience.

+###### Data elements

+All elements other than `_meta` are expected to contain data values assigned to the `value` properties.
+By default, all elements holding non-empty, non-null, non-false data are considered to contain values.
+If an element's `value` property contains a null, empty, or false value, it will be ignored.
+To include a null, empty, or false value, set the `hasValue` property to `true`.
+To exclude a na element with a non-empty, non-null, non-false values, set the `hasValue` property to `false`.
+All other properties are optional and can be ignored.

 ##### INI config file

 An INI config file is intended for simple configuration settings.
 The format must follow the standard [INI](https://en.wikipedia.org/wiki/INI_file) file specifications with a few possible adjustments.
 The following rules apply to the INI config files: